 Our food philosophy is driven by simplicity.
 I’d rather have you shocked by how delicious our turnip soup tastes than impress you with an exotic ingredient or fancy technique or flowery menu description.

 We try to keep everything very simple, but very careful.
 If you eat with us for breakfast you know that we’re making the soup or salads in the morning and prepping for lunch.
-We don’t make ketchup.
+We don’t make Ketchup.
 We don’t make Mayonnaise.
-We make just about everything else every day.
+We make just about everything else from scratch every day.

 This is Fast Food.
 We’re obsessed with speed and constantly time ourselves.
 Our average serve times are around 3.5 minutes, which makes us a little slower than McDonald’s.